 Once you start your Key Stage 4 studies, your teachers will ask you to start thinking about life following school.
 We are an outstanding Sixth Form College with a wide range of subjects on offer and a brilliant reputation nationwide.

-You will need to start thinking about what career you see yourself pursuing or whether you have the desire to go to University or follow the Apprenticeship route.
+You will need to start thinking about what career you see yourself pursuing or whether you have the desire to go to University or to follow the Apprenticeship route.
 Whichever path you see yourself taking, now is the time to start thinking about the subjects you wish to study.
 Grab a prospectus to find out more about what is on offer at Huish.

 Our Head of Recruitment and Admissions is Charlotte Sargent.
-Her role within the College is to offer advice and guidance to pupils interested in studying at Huish.
+Her role within the College includes offering advice and guidance to pupils interested in studying at Huish.